macrocosme/research_documentation/research_documentation/alert_docker/README.md

 Network
 -------
-When creating the network, a bridge called `alert_bridge` is created.
+When creating the network (step 1 of previous Section), a bridge called `alert_bridge` is created.
 It can then be used as an external network by containers.

 e.g. `./alert_mysql_docker/docker-compose.yml` and `alert_jupyter_docker/docker-compose.yml` include:
 ```